hasibhu/expressWithTypescript/README.md

-# Mongoose and ExpressJs
+# Express with Typescript

 * first run > node init -y
 ### then install necessary packages,
-like- express, mongoose, cors, body-parser, dotenv,
+like- express, mongoose, cors, body-parser, dotenv, nodemon.

->> npm i express mongoose cors body-parser dotenv
+>> npm i express mongoose cors body-parser dotenv nodemon

 >> npm i -d typescript

+>> add "start:dev": "nodemon ./dist/server.js " in the script to avoid running the sever again and again.

->> to create tsconfig json file, run >>  tsc --init
+>> To create tsconfig json file, run >>  "tsc --init",

->> change root dir and outdir into ./src and ./dist
+>> Then change root dir and outdir into ./src and ./dist

  >> run "tsc" in console to convert the ts file into js file. they will be generated in the dist folder as it has been indicated in the tsconfig file.